THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - A business name or brand – For a blog, that’s your domain.
 Mine is funkytexastraveler.com

-- An actual space in the shopper center where you serve your customers – For a blog, that’s your content management system that decorates your store, stocks it with merchandise, cash registers, etc.
+- An actual space in the shopper center where you serve your customers – For a blog, that’s your content management system that decorates your store, stocks it with merchandise, cash registers, etc. My CMS is WordPress.

-The big different is how quickly and cheaply you can start a blog.
+The big difference is how quickly and cheaply you can start a blog.
 Minutes as opposed to months and between $4-$7 per month.
 And there is a money back guarantee if you decide this isn’t for you.

 Preparing to start your blog

 Here’s a step-by-step guide to start your blog.
-Allow ten minutes to complete your initial set-up if you have your name already in mind.
+Allow twenty minutes to complete your initial set-up if you have your name already in mind.
 Even if you don’t, you can get started with one domain name and later register another domain name for less than $20/year.

 Blog set-up steps